-Concussion and other injuries can be minimized if all the stakeholders take responsibility in addressing players’ safety.
+Concussion and other injuries can be minimized if all the stakeholders take responsibility for addressing players’ safety.

 The stakeholders are the schools, colleges, soccer clubs, coaches, referees, trainers, and parents.
-For parents, make sure your kids wear head guard to protect against concussion.
+For parents, make sure your kids wear a head guard to protect against concussions.

 You can also check my guide on 6 Important Goalie Gear For Soccer You Must Not Ignore